bluesky/bluesky/doc/source/state-machine.rst

     |         4  |  16:46:33.540643  |          0.23  |        278.00  |
     +------------+-------------------+----------------+----------------+

 Notice that the plan was suspended and then resumed.
 When it resumed, it went back to the last checkpoint and re-took the second data point cleanly.

+See the API documentation (follow the links in the table below) for other suspender types and options, including a waiting period and cleanup procuredures to run pre-suspend and pre-resume.

 Built-in Suspenders
 -------------------